 - Jumps are made of a bar between two stands.
 The dog must leap over the bar without knocking it down.

 - Tire jumps are donut-shaped rings suspended in the air.
-The height of the tire is based on the height of the dog, and he must jump cleanly through the opening.
+The height of the tire is based on the height of the dog, who must jump cleanly through the opening.

 - Seesaws or teeters are shaped like a teeter-totter at the playground.
-The dog must run up the side touching the ground then ride the seesaw down the other side as it pivots with his momentum.
+The dog must run up the side, touching the ground, then ride the seesaw down the other side as it pivots with their momentum.